splunk/ta_cisco_webex_add_on_for_splunk/docs/Configuration/index.md

 Keep in mind that the endpoint you want to use may require special permissions, roles, and/or scopes.
 Please refer to the API documentation to see the requirements needed to enable data ingestion for the endpoint.

-When the `Start Time` is available the input uses it for checkpointing to avoid ingesting duplicate data.
-After the initial run, the script will save the latest meeting start time as the checkpoint, and will be used as the `Start Time` (advancing by one second) for the next run.
+Enter a `Start Time` whenever it is supported by the endpoint to help avoid duplicates.
+If an `End Time` is specified, data will be fetched up to that time; otherwise, data will be fetched up to the current time.
+If an `End Time` is present in the response, the input will record the latest value and store it as a checkpoint to prevent duplicates.

 Some endpoints require specific query parameters to function correctly.
 Users can add these parameters using the `Query Params` field.
 The input also supports path parameters in the URL, which should be included in the `API Endpoint` field.